Riccardo-Rota/JAX_Hypernetworks/README.md

 ---

-## 9. Running on an HPC cluster (ONLY FOR USERS FROM POLITECNICO DI MILANO)
+## 9. Running on an HPC cluster

+> This section concerns Politecnico di Milano cluster.
+If you do not have access to it, you can skip the reading.

 For long or GPU-heavy jobs, the library runs on an HPC cluster via **apptainer** (an open-source container platform designed to run on HPC systems) and the **PBS** scheduler.